 The Jerusalem Biblical Zoo typically makes it to the top of the most-visited sites in Israel list every year, and it’s not hard to see why.

-Great fun for all the family, take a respite from all that sightseeing with a walk through this delightful zoo which is spread over 62 acres, and which includes many animals from the Hebrew bible together with a unique program of breeding endangered species.
+Great fun for all the family (and yep, we mean all the family), take a respite from all that sightseeing with a walk through this delightful zoo which is spread over 62 acres, and which includes many animals from the Hebrew bible together with a unique program of breeding endangered species.
+Don’t forget to feed the birds – and stop by at the giant Noah’s Ark cafe at the far end of the zoo!

 Read our full guide to the Biblical Zoo here.